sagemathinc/cocalc/notes/final_push.md

  [x] (0:45) (0:15) re-enable output buffering, since with sync it is too slow sending every print out when doing a big loop. (we will still need to implement output message optimization, but buffering already helps a lot).

- [ ] (1:00) terminal copy paste; still JACKED.
+ [ ] (1:00) (1:05) terminal paste; still JACKED.
 Remove the "paste area" (since it screws up css) and fix paste.

+ [ ] (1:00) terminal copy -- highlight and then it *unhighlights*; is it possible to keep the selection?
+Is it possible to just copy instantly without requiring control-c

+ [ ] (0:45) make worksheet save persist linked objects

  [ ] (0:30) make resize use actual top of editor, not computed, in case of title wrap-around.

- [ ] (0:45) make worksheet save persist linked objects

  [ ] (0:30) push out new version and post message to list

  ---

+ [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

+ [ ] (1:00?) default git creds based on project owner cred. (?); also I had a weird issue with "git config" command not found.

+ ---

  [ ] (1:30) ability to open sws files

  [ ] (1:00) button in settings to reset the smc server

  [ ] (1:30?) ability to delete projects.

- [ ] (1:30?) ability to change repo to be private.
+ [ ] (1:30?) ability to change project to be private.

  [ ] (1:00?) make hub do "bup fsck -g" regularly.